hermangroup/docs/introduction/how-to-buy.rst

   https://www.bitladon.com

-  Bitcoin Meester, and it's international sister site Bitladon, allows you to buy and sell Dash (and other cryptocurrencies) OTC in exchange for Euro.
+  Bitcoin Meester, and it's international sister site Bitladon, allows you to buy and sell Historia (and other cryptocurrencies) OTC in exchange for Euro.

 Coinvertit